Daniel Gilligan

 IFPRI currently has more than 600 employees working in over 80 countries with a wide range of local, national, and international partners.

-IFPRI collects data, develops metrics, and generates important findings on how gender relates to food and nutrition security, land tenure, and power and resource allocation within households.
-We also examine the role of gender in agricultural development projects, market development and trade, institution building, natural resource management, and overall economic development and poverty reduction, and the relationships between gender and climate change.
-Evaluations of development and social safety net programs investigate the impact of different interventions on women’s and children’s nutrition and household relations, including on domestic violence.
+Attention to gender equality and social inclusion is integral to IFPRI’s research across all research topics.
+IFPRI collects data, develops metrics, and generates important findings on how gender and other social categories relate to food and nutrition security, land tenure, power, and resource allocation within households and communities.
+We also examine the role of gender and social inclusion in agricultural development projects, market development and trade, institution building, natural resource management, and poverty reduction, as well as links between gender and climate change.
+Additionally, our evaluations of development and social protection programs investigate the impact of different interventions on women’s and children’s nutrition and intrahousehold relations, including on intimate partner violence.

 To stay up to date on IFPRI’s gender work, please subscribe to the Gender Highlights newsletter.